ayr-ton/ayr-ton/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software architectures.
-- 💼 &nbsp; Working as a Cloud Native Engineer Lead.
+- 💼 &nbsp; Working as a Data Engineering Lead.
 - 🌱 &nbsp; Practicing agile methodologies like Extreme Programing, Scrum and Kanban.
 DevSecOps evangelist and learning DesignOps.
 - 🎯 &nbsp; I love good metrics and observability culture.
 - ⚡ &nbsp; Fun fact: I do practice impro and love to learn about comedy and dramaturgy